Spin-transfer torque: Spin-transfer torque memory

 Spin-transfer torque can be used to flip the active elements in magnetic random-access memory.
 Spin-transfer torque magnetic random-access memory (STT-RAM or STT-MRAM) is a non-volatile memory with near-zero leakage power consumption which is a major advantage over charge-based memories such as SRAM and DRAM.
 STT-RAM also has the advantages of lower power consumption and better scalability than conventional magnetoresistive random-access memory (MRAM) which uses magnetic fields to flip the active elements.
 Spin-transfer torque technology has the potential to make possible MRAM devices combining low current requirements and reduced cost; however, the amount of current needed to reorient the magnetization is presently too high for most commercial applications, and the reduction of this current density alone is the basis for present academic research in spin electronics.

 Industrial development

+Sony Research Center published the first Japan Patent application for S.P.I.N.O.R.
+(Spin Polarized Injection Non-Volatile Orthogonal Read/Write RAM), a forerunner of STT RAM, in 1997.
+Subsequently, at IEDM 2005, Sony researchers reported the first working 4kb STT memory, dubbed Spin-RAM, with replacement of the paramagnetic spacer layer of SPINOR memory with MgO dielectric.

 Hynix Semiconductor and Grandis formed a partnership in April 2008 to explore commercial development of STT-RAM technology.

 Hitachi and Tohoku University demonstrated a 32-Mbit STT-RAM in June 2009.

 On August 1, 2011, Grandis announced that it had been purchased by Samsung Electronics for an undisclosed sum.

 In 2011, Qualcomm presented a 1 Mbit Embedded STT-MRAM, manufactured in TSMC's 45 nm LP technology at the Symposium on VLSI Circuits.

 In May 2011, Russian Nanotechnology Corp. announced an investment of $300 million in Crocus Nano Electronics (a joint venture with Crocus Technology) which will build an MRAM factory in Moscow, Russia.

 In 2012 Everspin Technologies released the first commercially available DDR3 dual in-line memory module ST-MRAM which has a capacity of 64 Mb.